 Bermuda Travel Guide

-Though it lacks the intimacy of Sandys, Southampton parish is perfect for those looking for Bermuda's trademark pink beaches -- namely, the popular Horseshoe Bay.
+Though it lacks the intimacy of Sandys, Southampton Parish is perfect for those looking for Bermuda's trademark pink beaches — namely, the popular Horseshoe Bay.
 This southwestern parish is also good for sightseeing and golfing.

-Smith's parish, to the east of Devonshire, is popular among nature lovers looking for a tranquil vacation without Sandys parish's high prices.
-Its home to the Spittal Pond Nature Reserve, as well as Flatts Village, which was a smuggler's port for more than 200 years.
-This parish offers several hotel options but its restaurant selection is very limited.
+Smith's Parish, to the east of Devonshire, is popular among nature lovers looking for a tranquil vacation without Sandys parish's high prices.
+It's home to the Spittal Pond Nature Reserve, as well as Flatts Village, which was a smuggler's port for more than 200 years.
+This parish offers several hotel options, but its restaurant selection is very limited.

 The popular Hamilton Parish, not to be confused with the capital city, is located northeast of Smith's Parish.
 It's home to the Bermuda Aquarium, the Crystal & Fantasy Caves, Tom Moore's Jungle and Shelly Bay.
 Hamilton Parish also offers plenty of opportunities to swim, sail and scuba dive.

 The northern parish of St. George's is made up of two major parts, St. George's Island and St. David's Island, and is home to some of Bermuda's oldest towns, including Tucker's Town and St. George.
 Formerly the capital of Bermuda, Historic St. George played an important role in Bermuda's trade industry and even in the American Revolution.